-The first fiscal quarter began slowly but animal spirits returned in November and December.
-Much of the move higher in the quarter was driven by the expectation that the Federal Reserve would stop increasing the Fed Funds rate and that upcoming interest rate cuts would help justify higher equity multiples in 2024.
-During the quarter, Bancroft was overweight balanced convertibles and underweight equity sensitive convertibles which caused the Fund to lag as underlying equities moved sharply higher.
+The first fiscal quarter began slowly, but animal spirits returned in November and December.
+Much of the move higher in the quarter was driven by the expectation that the Federal Reserve would stop increasing the Fed Funds Rate, and that upcoming interest rate cuts would help justify higher equity multiples in 2024.
+Fortunately, the rally was broad in scope, and we saw many of our convertibles move higher in the quarter.
+Our convertible portfolio was positioned with a higher percentage of balanced convertibles than the market in general while maintaining a higher average delta, which benefited performance.

 The market was resilient in the second fiscal quarter despite significant changes in investor expectations for the trajectory of interest rates for the remainder of the year.
+In this quarter, security selection played a role, with equity holdings again aiding performance, while a few large index constituents that we did not own underperformed.
 The refinancing trade drove convertible performance in the quarter.
-Many issuers that were expected to refinance existing converts over the next 2 years were able to come to the market at reasonable terms, extending maturities without a significant increase in interest expense.
-This led to many of our fixed income equivalent holdings being bid higher as investors anticipated which companies would benefit from this trade.
+Many issuers who were expected to refinance existing converts over the next 2 years were able to come to the market at reasonable terms, extending maturities without a significant increase in interest expense.
+This led to several of our fixed income equivalent holdings being bid higher as investors anticipated which companies would benefit from this trade.
 We took advantage of these moves to raise cash that we were able to redeploy in some of the new issues.
 The terms of these issues have generally been attractive as we seek asymmetrical exposure to the underlying equities, and we will continue to add them to our portfolio as appropriate.

-Convertibles moved slightly lower through Bancroft's third fiscal quarter, largely due to their exposure to small- and mid-cap names that did not broadly participate in the equity rally.
+The Fund continued to outperform as convertibles moved slightly lower through our third fiscal quarter, largely due to their exposure to small- and mid-cap names that did not broadly participate in the equity rally.
 The market did outperform its underlying equities in the quarter because of its yield advantage and investors bidding higher for bonds likely to be refinanced in the coming year.
-While returns were somewhat lackluster through June, the positive takeaway in the third quarter was that the convertible market performed as expected relative to underlying equities, while increasing issuance was returning the market to a much more attractive asymmetrical profile than we have seen in a few years, with attractive yields and reasonable premiums.
+The positive takeaway in the third quarter was that the convertible market performed as expected relative to underlying equities, while increasing issuance returned the market to a much more attractive asymmetrical profile than we have seen in a few years, with attractive yields and reasonable premiums.